mkbrechtel/patterns/docs/development/design/ddd-reference.md

 ### A Declarative Style of Design

-Once your design has intention-­‐revealing interfaces, side-­‐effect-­‐free functions, and assertions, you are edging into declarative territory.
+Once your design has intention-revealing interfaces, side-effect-free functions, and assertions, you are edging into declarative territory.
 Many of the benefits of declarative design are obtained once you have combinable elements that communicate their meaning, and have characterized or obvious effects, or no observable effects at all.

 A supple design can make it possible for the client code to use a declarative style of design.